 Direction

 Bamberg has a very old railway tradition.
 Only nine years after the legendary first journey from Nuremberg to Führt in 1835, Bamberg was connected to Nuremberg by rail.
 Today, the station is the busiest railway junction in Upper Franconia.
-The 120-year-old station building is on the list of Bavarian architectural monuments.
+The approximately 120-year-old station building is on the list of Bavarian architectural monuments.

-Maximiliansplatz and New Town Hall Bamberg
+Maximiliansplatz and New Bamberg Town Hall

 Maximiliansplatz 3